 The following instructions were created to establish and apply a consistent and comprehensive review, planning, and implementation process to carry out the “Guidance for Incorporating Sea Level Rise (SLR) into Capital Planning in San Francisco.”

-The guidance was originally adopted by the Capital Planning Committee on September 22, 2014; revisions and a supplement were adopted on December 14, 2015.
-Materials referred to in this Step-by-Step Guide are provided on this page.
+The guidance was originally adopted by the Capital Planning Committee on September 22, 2014; revisions and a supplement were adopted on December 14, 2015; and an update was produced on January 3, 2020.
+Materials referred to in this step-by-step guide are provided on this page.

-Please contact Hemiar Alburati to request a Geodatabase (GIS file) of the SLR Vulnerability Zone Map (overlaid on San Francisco base layers).
+Please see here for the SLR Vulnerability Zone Map (overlaid on San Francisco base layers).

-SLR Vulnerability Zone map (PDF) – The SLR Vulnerability Zone Map presents inundation that could result from extreme sea level rise (SLR) in the year 2100 plus a 100-year storm.
+- SLR Vulnerability Zone map (PDF) – The SLR Vulnerability Zone Map presents inundation that could result from extreme SLR in the year 2100 plus a 100-year storm.

-a.
-Identify and map project sites included in the ten-year Capital Plan or submitted within a budget or supplemental request to verify if it falls within the area defined as the SLR Vulnerability Zone.
-“Vulnerability Zone” is defined and mapped by the SLR Coordinating Committee as the area that would be impacted by SLR in the Year 2100 by a combination of unlikely but possible high end SLR plus a 100-year flood.
-The Vulnerability Zone map will be provided to departments as a shape file in ArcGIS for inputting at their request.
+- Identify and map project sites included in the ten-year Capital Plan, a proposal bond program, or submitted within a budget or supplemental request to verify if it falls within the area defined as the SLR vulnerability zone.
+The vulnerability zone map will be provided to departments as a shape file in ArcGIS for inputting at their request.

-d.
-In cases where projects are at an early stage of development or within a program that doesn’t have specific information but are or may be within the Vulnerability Zone, inform the CPC staff and the City Engineer when specific projects will be defined and the checklist will be completed.
+- In cases where projects are at an early stage of development or within a program that does not have specific information but are or may be within the vulnerability zone, inform the capital planning staff and the City Engineer when specific projects will be defined and the checklist will be completed.